 NB.
 A company — BrilliantLightPower — might be about to produce a powerful new clean electricity technology.
 Conventional physicists say the BLP method is impossible because it breaks the laws of physics.
 However, they omit asking the key question — does the BLP method actually work?

 With present interest-bearing loan money, the planting of deciduous forests is costly.
 But it would not be so with interest-free loans.

 Moreover, miles of sea barrage can be covered by mangrove forest.
 With interest-free loans they become viable.

 The 2007 document below succinctly sets out the binary environmental case.

-Adapting to climate change in the developing world (and elsewhere) will cost billions of dollars per year.
-A new, reliable, effective and non-inflationary financial mechanism is urgently required.
+Under the present financial system, adapting to climate change in the developing world (and elsewhere) will cost billions of dollars per year.
+Thus a new, reliable, effective and non-inflationary financial mechanism is urgently required.

 Scope of the proposal